wangf1978/DumpTS/README.md

 - Show media information of elementary streams, *ISOBMFF* box, *Matroska EBML* element and *MMT/TLV* packet/message/table/descriptors.
 - Re-factor a *TS* stream file in place
 - Extract some elementary streams, and reconstruct a partial *TS* file
+- Show the primitive syntax and structure of media file of ISOBMFF/Matroska/TS/PS/TLV-MMT/NAL/....
 - Provide some utility features for *ISOBMFF* file reconstruction
 - Provide some utility functions for codec and container technology, for example, Huffman Codebook, CRC, container layout...